St. Mary of Sorrows has an active cemetery with graves and cremation units available for people who have been parishioners for at least one year.

 6.7 No ironwork or other fencing will be allowed on any burial plots.

 6.8 Urns or receptacles containing cremated remains may be interred in standard burial plots or in designated areas of the Cemetery and the Cemetery’s Cremation Garden.
 Cremation burial plots shall measure a minimum of 3.5 feet in width by 9 feet in length, and infant lots 2 feet by 4 feet.
+The opening and closing of a cremation garden site or ground plot will be under the direction of the Cemeterian or a Church Staff person.

 6.9 Plot provisions and interment guidelines as outlined herein shall be applicable to cremated remains and burial cremation plots.